inam-ur-rehman18/AI-Agent-Fellowship-2026/README.md

 # AI Workspace
+AI Workspace

+About Me

+Name: Inam Ur Rehman
+University: The University of Faisalabad
+Fellowship Track: NLP and AI Agents — Visibility Bots Internship

+Career Goals

+I want to become an AI Engineer who builds practical, production-ready AI systems, particularly intelligent agents and NLP-driven tools that solve real business problems.
+My long-term goal is to work on AI products that combine language models with automation, helping companies build smarter, more visible, and more responsive digital systems.
+I'm especially interested in the intersection of conversational AI and agentic workflows, where AI doesn't just answer questions but actively completes tasks.

+Technical Skills

+Languages: Python, JavaScript, HTML, CSS Frameworks/Libraries: FastAPI
+AI/ML: Prompt engineering, working with LLM APIs (Google Gemini), understanding of NLP fundamentals
+Tools: Git, REST APIs, virtual environments, Uvicorn
+Concepts: Client-server architecture, API security (keeping credentials server-side), error handling, environment configuration

+Learning Goals

+Build a solid foundation in how AI agents plan, reason, and use tools to complete multi-step tasks.
+Get comfortable designing and deploying full-stack AI applications, not just calling APIs in isolation.
+Deepen my understanding of NLP concepts and how they apply to real-world bots and automation.
+Learn best practices for making AI systems reliable, secure, and easy for others to use.
+Move from building guided projects to independently designing and shipping my own AI tools by the end of the internship.

+A chat interface for talking to an AI model, built from scratch with a Python (FastAPI) backend and a single-file HTML/CSS/JavaScript frontend.
+It uses Google Gemini's free tier (no credit card required) and keeps your API key safely on the server, never exposed to the browser.

+What This Project Does

+AI Workspace lets you:

+Chat with Google's Gemini AI model through a clean, ChatGPT-style interface Set a custom system prompt to control how the AI behaves Use quick-start templates (Summarize Text, Explain Code, Generate Ideas, etc.)
+Switch between light and dark mode
+Export your conversation as a Markdown file
+Get clear, human-readable error messages if something goes wrong (bad API key, rate limits, network issues, etc.)
 A chat interface for talking to an AI model, with a system prompt editor, prompt templates, Markdown rendering, and error handling — backed by a small FastAPI server that keeps your API key off the client and uses **Google